wp-plugins/nksnow/readme.txt

 Q: I still see no snow.<br />
 A: Please send me a link to your blog.
 It's quite possible that some doctype combinations or browsers will not work.
 If somebody complains I might try to fix it.<br />

-Q: The snowflakes look odd, there's a border around them, they have a background etc.
+Q: The snowflakes look odd, there's a border around them, they have a background etc.<br />
 A: Add <tt>img.nksnow { border: 0 }</tt> at the end of your style.css (or change the CSS property you need to change).

 Q: Why don't you have nicer snowflakes?<br />